|

 UPDATE:

+I gave this one to a friend, and she is delighted with the deodorant.
 She had some issues with zero waste deodorants with baking soda (too harsh for her sensitive skin).

+However, this one wasn’t causing any reactions, even though there was one tablespoon of baking soda.
 She told me that sometimes, she re-applies it, but that it works really well in general!

-4: DIY deodorant spray:
+4: DIY deodorant spray

 This spray recipe is ideal for hot weather since the rest of the deodorant creams will melt entirely in hot climates.

-The smell of vinegar can be unpleasant for many people, but know that it will go away as soon as it dries.
+The spray is simple to make and very effective for most people.
+The smell of vinegar can be unpleasant for many people but know that it will go away as soon as it dries.

 DIY deodorant spray